hcorrada/ismb2015/index.md

 ## Visualization goals

-- Context
 - Data
-  - *Select and filter*: tight-knit integration with R/Bioconductor; (future) filters on visualization propagate to data environment
+  - *Select and filter*: tight-knit integration with R/Bioconductor;
+  - (future) filters on visualization propagate to data environment
 - Model
-    - New 'measurements' the result of modeling suggested by data context
+    - New 'measurements' the result of modeling; perhaps suggested by data context

 <footer class="source">[Perer & Shneiderman]</footer>